ramenguy21/portfolio/src/blog/lost-pet-finders.md

 These are industry-grade products, so it’s worth researching how long they’ve been around and what their market share looks like.

 This is still a work in progress, but I’m excited about the potential.
 If you have ideas, want to collaborate, or just want to chat about lost pets and tech, let me know!

+As always, [here](https://github.com/ramenguy21/lostpetfinders/tree/dev) is the link to everything I've worked on for this project.